 Downsides of IVF Loans

-There are also some downsides to consider when taking out IVF loans, including the following:
+There are also downsides to consider when taking out IVF loans, including:

 - You may still pay a lot of interest: Although the rates on some personal loans are relatively low, other loans have high rates topping out at 30% interest.
 And even with low-interest loans, you could still pay thousands of dollars in interest over time—especially if your loan has a long repayment period.

 - Some loans have origination fees: Depending upon your lender, you may have to pay an upfront fee for your loan.
 This can mean big costs and having to pay back money you paid out as fees.

 - Not everyone can qualify for a personal loan: If you can’t qualify based on your credit or income, you won’t have the option to get a personal loan.